Training Volume on a Cut — guide

 Understanding Minimum Effective Volume

-- Minimum Effective Volume (MEV): The minimum number of sets per week to maintain muscle mass.
-This varies by individual and muscle group but is typically 6–10 sets per week for most muscle groups.
+• Minimum Effective Volume (MEV): The floor to maintain or make slow progress — typically 6–10 sets per week for most muscle groups

-- Maximum Adaptive Volume (MAV): The ideal training volume for growth.
-Typically 12–20 sets/week at maintenance.
+• Maximum Adaptive Volume (MAV): The productive middle for growth — typically 12–20 sets/week at maintenance

-During a cut, the goal is to stay above MEV for each muscle group while respecting your reduced MRV.
+During a cut, the goal is to stay above MEV for each muscle group while respecting a lowered MRV.

 How Much to Reduce

-Practical example: if you were doing 18 sets per week for your quads at maintenance, dropping to 12–14 sets during a cut maintains the training stimulus above MEV while reducing recovery demand.
+Practical example: if you were doing 18 sets per week for your quads at maintenance, dropping to 12–14 sets during a cut stays above MEV while reducing recovery demand.

 The smallest reductions (or none at all) from:

-- Heavy compound movements (squats, deadlifts, bench, rows, overhead press)
+• Heavy compound movements (squats, deadlifts, bench, rows, overhead press) — preserve the high-load stimulus

 Pro Tip